NeeshamKalia/project-URL-shortener/README.md

 ```

 ### POST /url/shorten
-- Create a short URL for an original url recieved in the request body.
+- Create a short URL for an original url received in the request body.
 - The baseUrl must be the application's baseUrl.
 Example if the originalUrl is http://abc.com/user/images/name/2 then the shortened url should be http://localhost:3000/xyz
 - Return the shortened unique url.
 Refer [this](#url-shorten-response) for the response
-- Ensure the same response is returned for an original url everytime
+- Ensure the same response is returned for an original url every time
 - Return HTTP status 400 for an invalid request

 ### GET /:urlCode